 Garden Hose Information

 It may seem like a hose is just a hose.
 However, each spring, home improvement stores and garden centers fill aisles with different types of garden hoses.
-These hoses come in many different lengths, most commonly 25-100 feet (7.5 to 30 m.).
+These hoses come in many different lengths, most commonly 25 to 100 feet (8-30.5 m.).
 Naturally, what length you need depends on what you are watering.
-If your garden is only 10 feet (3 m.) away from the spigot, it’s probably not necessary to buy a 100-foot long hose (30 m.).
+If your garden is only 10 feet (3 m.) away from the spigot, it’s probably not necessary to buy a 100 foot long hose (30.5 m.).
 Likewise, if your garden is way in the back of your yard, you may need to buy more than one hose and connect them to reach the garden.

 Hoses also come in different diameters.
-The most common is a ½ inch (1.5 cm.) diameter, though you can also get hoses with a 5/8 or ¾ inch (1.6 or 2 cm.) diameters.
+The most common is a ½ inch (1 cm.) diameter, though you can also get hoses with a 5/8 or ¾ inch (2 cm.) diameters.
 The diameter of the hose controls how quickly water flows through it.
-On average, a ½-inch (1.5 cm.) diameter hose, disperses nine gallons (34 L.) of water per minute, while 5/8-inch (1.6 cm.) diameter hoses disperse fifteen gallons (57 L.) of water per minute, and ¾-inch (2 cm.) hoses can disperse up to twenty-five gallons (94.5 L.) of water per minute.
+On average, a ½ inch (1 cm.) diameter hose disperses 9 gallons (34 L.) of water per minute, while 5/8 inch (2 cm.) diameter hoses disperse 15 gallons (57 L.) of water per minute, and ¾ inch (2 cm.) hoses can disperse up to 25 gallons (95 L.) of water per minute.
 In addition to this, the length of the hose also affects water flow and pressure.
 The longer the hose, the less water pressure you will have.

 Size is not the only difference in garden hoses.
 They can also be constructed of different amounts of layers or ply.
 The more layers, the stronger and more durable the hose will be.
 Hoses are usually labeled as one to six ply.
 However, it is what the hose is actually made of that determines its durability.
 Garden hoses are usually made of vinyl or rubber.
 Vinyl hoses are lightweight, but they kink more easily and do not last as long.
 Vinyl hoses are also less expensive.
 Rubber hoses can be very heavy, but they last longer if properly stored.